decaydev/loot/README.md

 ## Why not use BetterLoot?

 We started here but quickly learned that the plugin wasn't doing exactly what we wanted.
 As engineers we decided to take a peek under the covers.
 We found a lot of useless code, innaccurate data being displayed to the user/logs, too many looping constucts, and high cyclomatic complexity between functions/methods.
-Last but not least, we also noticed the BetterLoot plugin caused the game engine to chirp/halt on an 4 Core, 16GB server with no users.
-This is unacceptable to us, so we took matters into our own hands.
+Last but not least, we also noticed the BetterLoot plugin caused the game engine to chirp/halt on a 4 Core, 16GB server with no users.
+670 lines of code versus 150 lines of code, you do the math.